andreasmhallberg/readingnotes/README.md

 For example:

 > Ferguson, 1959.
-Diglossia.mkd
+Diglossia.md

 If there are several authors, the file name only contains the first author, without "et\ al.".

-Subtitles are separated from main title with ` - ` rather than `: `.
+Subtitles are separated from main title with ` - ` rather than the more common.`: `.
+There is some inconsistencies as to whether the subtitle is kept in the file name or not.

 ### Header